 Step 2: Conduct interviews to determine learning needs

-Conducting a survey of what the entire organization needs for training allows you to focus your efforts on areas that are critical to meeting the organization’s goals.
-If you focus your program too narrowly, you may create a program that only meets the needs of some teams/departments which could result in duplicated effort or unmet training needs.
+Surveying the entire organization’s needs for training enables you to focus your efforts on areas that are critical to meeting the organization’s goals.
+If you focus your program too narrowly, you may create a program that only meets the needs of some teams or departments, which could result in duplicated effort or unmet training needs.

-At the first stage of planning your training program needs, examine what your organization needs to maximize your effort, training budget and resource usage.
-When asking the questions, it is important that the person conducting the training needs assessment clearly understands the overall goals, short-term priorities and long-term aspirations of the organization and departments.
-This will allow them to target the training opportunities that will contribute the most to the overall success of the employees, the business units, and the organization.
+At the first stage of planning your training program needs, please review what your organization requires to maximize your efforts, training budget, and resource utilization.
+When asking the questions, it is essential that the person conducting the training needs assessment clearly understands the organization’s overall goals, short-term priorities, and long-term aspirations, as well as those of the relevant departments.
+This will enable them to target training opportunities that will contribute the most to the overall success of employees, business units, and the organization.

 Training assessment questions include: